 We found 5 family medicine practitioners who accept United Healthcare Bronze near Seymour, TX.

-Dr. John Rose practices family medicine and general obstetrics & gynecology in Seymour, TX.
+Dr. John Rose sees patients in Seymour, TX.
+His medical specialties are family medicine and general obstetrics & gynecology.
 Dr. Rose honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 He studied medicine at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.

 Conditions / Treatments

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.

 A family medicine physician is a medical ‘home base’ for patients.
 They treat all ages, all sexes, all organs, and all diseases.
 They can see every member of the family, from birth through old age.
 This allows family medicine doctors to develop long-term relationships with their patients and to understand how their patients’ role in the family affects their health.
 They can provide check-ups, immunizations, screening services, gynecological exams and obstetric care, routine health care, and health counseling.
 When more specialized care is needed, a family medicine doctor can refer their patients to appropriate specialists.
 They can become educators and advocates for their patients in the sometimes overwhelming health care system.